 With a research agenda focused on finding cures, our work has helped millions impacted by cancer.
 Our research grants support the most innovative research because this foundational work has proven time and time again that this is the fastest way to cure blood cancer.
 And we partner with medical institutions, pharmaceutical and biotechnology companies, professional healthcare organizations and other key players across the cancer landscape to accelerate the development of new therapies.

 Read about our latest investment here.

-LLS has invested more than $1 billion in research since our inception.
+LLS has invested nearly $1.3 billion in research since our inception.
 Over that time, survival rates for many blood cancer patients have doubled, tripled and even quadrupled.
 Moreover, we have learned how to cure certain blood cancers.
 And many therapies first approved for blood cancers are now helping patients with other types of cancers and serious diseases.

 But more than one third of blood cancer patients still do not survive five years after their diagnosis.
 So more funding is needed to advance more research and to ensure access to treatments to help save more lives.